stackitcloud/stackit-cli/docs/stackit_mariadb_instance_update.md

 ### Examples

 ```
-  Update the plan of an MariaDB instance with ID "xxx"
+  Update the plan of a MariaDB instance with ID "xxx"
   $ stackit mariadb instance update xxx --plan-id yyy

-  Update the range of IPs allowed to access an MariaDB instance with ID "xxx"
+  Update the range of IPs allowed to access a MariaDB instance with ID "xxx"
   $ stackit mariadb instance update xxx --acl 192.168.1.0/24
 ```